 Kate Engel: "I started applying for Tour Manager jobs right away using the IGA Hiring List provided only to their graduates.
 It took a long time to research each company to see if it was right for me.
 I got a response from Grand Circle Travel for a specific tour: America;s Majestic National Parks...right up my alley here in the West USA!
 First, I had to complete a long questionaire (some difficult questions-some right from the IGA class).
 Then I was accepted for a 15-20 min phone interview, where the suggestions from Connie Dineen (IGA Instructor) helped immensely.
 Thanks IGA for all the training and the great advice and support after graduation!!"

 Melani Roewe: "I am a 2009 graduate of the International Guide Academy, Inc. Since graduating from IGA, I have successfully escorted and directed tours to Israel, Jordan, Italy, Greece, Turkey, Croatia, Bosnia, Mexico, Branson, MO and Eureka Springs, AR.
-In March of 2013, I escorted and conducted a Catholic choir on a performance tour of Italy."
+I escorted and conducted a Catholic choir on a performance tour of Italy."

 Jacqui Rothman, “Ten years after graduation, I am still actively hopping on and off motor coaches, working for muurltiple student travel companies.
 I am delighted to be doing both outward bound trips from the greater Chicago area and inbound ones which allow me to show off my home base city.
 Depending on the organizing company, I also get to work with groups of varied ages, basically from 4th graders through traveling adults.
 I really live up to your motto of "being paid to travel".